 # Container Queries?

-Container Queries allow authors to style elements according to the size or appearance of a container.
-For size based container queries this is similar to a @media
+Container Queries allow authors to style elements according to the size or appearance of a Query Container.
+This Query Container – or Container for short – is always a Parent Element.

 💡 This post only covers size-based Container Queries.